nisargaRavikumar/CodingChallenge/README.md

 ### Method 2

-1.Install Anaconda and Launch Jupyter labs
+1.Install Anaconda and Launch Jupyter labs.
 2.Open pipeline.ipynb and run the file